Geography & Environmental Studies

 A graduate level field-based class where students complete exercises in physical, cultural, and environmental geography in the Southwest.
 May be offered as a two-week intensive class where students are away from Las Cruces and camping; or may be offered with weekend field trips depending on the instructor.
 A lab fee for transportation and other expenses is required.
 May be repeated up to 3 credits.

 GEOG 585.
-Advanced Spatial Analysis
+Spatial Analysis and Modeling

 GEOG 588.
 GIS and Water Resources